bmschmidt/quires/README.md

 are highly browser-specific: while I call it 'HTML', really the svelte components here are rendering each pandoc block and inline elements as DOM elements with attached event listeners.

-Svelte--to my limited understanding--is better suited for this than React or another web framework because svelte is more of a compiler than a conventional framework.
+Svelte--to my fairly limited understanding--is better suited for this than React or another web framework because svelte is more of a compiler than a conventional framework.
 It reads `.svelte` files--which are basically like HTML files with reactive templating--and outputs compiled HTML with event listeners, styles, etc. So while conceptually every `<li>` and even `Space` is a separate component, at actual render-time all that complexity has been stripped away.

 ## Overriding components